Patient-centered care

 Removing barriers to accessing care and staying on treatment makes it easier for patients to control their blood pressure and live longer, healthier lives.

-Patient-centered care through a few simple shifts in care delivery is a low-cost, high-impact way to help keep high blood pressure under control and reduce poor health outcomes.
+Simple shifts in care delivery can be a low-cost, high-impact way to help keep high blood pressure under control and reduce poor health outcomes.

 Following simple, standard treatment protocols and practicing team-based care can make it possible for programs to include patient-friendly care options such as: